jslatts/stalker/Readme.md

 # Stalker

-Stalker is a utility to watch a directory tree for incomign files and fire off the callback function __OF YOUR CHOICE!__.
+Stalker is a utility to watch a directory tree for incoming files.
+When if finds one, it will fire off a callback function __OF YOUR CHOICE!__.

 It should be smart enough to multiple files/folders being dropped into the directory being stalked.
-I haven't tested it much.
-Be warned!
+I haven't tested it much, so it might be dumb.

 ## Installation